halfordfan/google-geo-smashing-widget/README.md

 Send path data in one of a number of formats.
 The formats presented here do NOT require an API key from Google to work.

-The following is based on values for countries/provinces by two-character country (ISO-3166) or state codes (US only with province level resolution):
+The following is based on values for countries/provinces by two-character country (ISO-3166):
 ```js
 {
 "points" : [